rkaippully/clj-annotations/README.md

 The validation logic is highly customizable.
 It accepts an options map with the below mentioned keys to tune the validation behavior.

-  - `:make-result` - a function that takes the path, message level, and a message and returns a validation result as a vector.
+  - `:make-result` - a function that takes the schema, the attribute value, the attribute path, and a validation result and returns a validation result as a vector.
 See `make-validation-result` for an example.
   - `:type-checks` - a map from type names to functions validating the conformance of a value to those types.
-See `standard-type-checks` for an example.
+See `type-checks` for an example.
   - `:fail-on-unsupported-attributes?` - if true an error will be reported if the `obj` contains an attribute that is not defined in `schema`